-D. Standards for the identification of stocks
+VI.
+Risk communication

-74. Guidance on the identification of stocks of mercury and mercury compounds was adopted by the first meeting of the Conference of the Parties.
-The guidance may prove useful as part of managing storage facilities.
-The guidance is available at http://mercuryconvention.org/Convention/Formsandguidance/tabid/5527/language/en-US/Default.aspx.
+Governments, business people, consumers, experts, NGOs and other stakeholders need to work together to promote the smooth and efficient reduction of environmental risks.
+Understanding both the risks and each other’s perspectives is essential, and risk communication is therefore important.
+Risk communication on the interim storage of mercury and mercury compounds includes, for instance, sharing information about and conveying stakeholders’ understanding of risks relevant to siting, operation and decommissioning of storage facilities and transport of mercury and mercury compounds to promote rational actions.
+To support risk communication, it is important to deepen stakeholder understanding of the concept of risk, which is expressed as a probability, to provide information in a timely manner at each stage of risk assessment and to have an interactive communication system.

-E. Closure
+VII.
+Closure of a facility

-75. At the end of life of a facility, all mercury and mercury-contaminated materials should be removed at closure.
-Air, equipment and soil measurements may be undertaken to confirm the proper closure of the site.
+A closure plan should be prepared during the design phase for the interim storage facility.
+This plan should be updated regularly to reflect any changes in site conditions from the design phase to the closure phase.
+At the end of a facility’s life, all mercury, mercury compounds and mercury-contaminated materials should be removed during closure.
+Air, equipment and soil measurements may be taken to confirm that site closure has been undertaken in an environmentally sound manner.
+If contamination is present, the site should be treated as a contaminated site.

-VI Information regarding transport of mercury and mercury compounds
+VIII.
+Information regarding transport of mercury and mercury compounds

-76. For transport and the transboundary movement of mercury, the latest versions of the following documents should be consulted to determine specific requirements:
+The latest versions of the following documents should be consulted to determine specific requirements for the transport and the transboundary movement of mercury and mercury compounds:

-(a) International Maritime Organization, International Maritime Dangerous Goods Code (updated regularly);
+International Maritime Dangerous Goods Code (International Maritime Organization);

-(b) International Civil Aviation Organization, Technical Instructions for the Safe Transport of Dangerous Goods by Air;
+Technical Instructions for the Safe Transport of Dangerous Goods by Air (International Civil Aviation Organization);

-(c) International Air Transport Association (2016), Dangerous Goods Regulations;
+Dangerous Goods Regulations (International Air Transport Association, 2016); and

-(d) United Nations (2017), United Nations Recommendations on the Transport of Dangerous Goods: Model Regulations Rev. 20.
+United Nations Recommendations on the Transport of Dangerous Goods: Model Regulations (United Nations, 2017).

-77. Mercury and mercury compounds should be transported in a safe and environmentally sound manner in order to avoid accidental spills; they should also be tracked during transport until they have reached their final destination.
-Prior to transport, contingency plans should be prepared in order to minimize environmental impacts associated with vehicle accidents, spills, fires and other potential emergencies.
-During transport, mercury and mercury compounds should be identified, packaged and transported in accordance with the relevant national regulations on the transport of dangerous goods, which are generally based on the United Nations Recommendations on the Transport of Dangerous Goods: Model Regulations (Orange Book).
+Mercury and mercury compounds should be transported in a safe and environmentally sound manner in order to avoid accidental spills; they should also be tracked during transport until they have reached their final destination.
+Prior to transport, contingency plans should be prepared to minimize environmental impacts associated with vehicle accidents, spills, fires and other potential emergencies.
+During transport, mercury and mercury compounds should be identified, packaged and transported in accordance with the relevant national regulations on the transport of dangerous goods, which are generally based on the model regulations in the United Nations recommendations on the transport of dangerous goods (United Nations, 2017).
+Detailed transport requirements are not included in the present guidance at this stage, as it is considered more appropriate for the relevant primary source to be consulted for such information.